 The Menopause, HRT and You (Penguin) was the first menopause book to include stories from women who have had an early menopause or lack hormones for genetic or intersex reasons.

 Caroline was poet-in-residence at the NHS National Aspergillosis Centre (NAC), University Hospital of South Manchester, which treats patients with fungal disease of the lungs.
 Her work with the NAC support group was featured in The Guardian, the PAN journal’s special edition on fungi and read by the actor Rupert Everett at the international launch of GAFFI at the House of Commons.

 To help raise awareness, Caroline programmed Open the Windows: Poetry & Medicine, the first joint reading by Forward Prize-shortlisted poet Rebecca Goss and Denise Bundred.
 This performance juxtaposed the poetic voices of a mother/patient and doctor, and premiered music celebrating ‘breath’ by Chris Davies and creative voice specialist Beth Allen.
 The NAC commissioned the music and hosted the event with Manchester Literature Festival at Manchester Museum.
 Click & scroll down for the video.

 Open the Windows was fully booked, highly rated by the audience and reviewed as ‘remarkable’.
 14.5% of the audience had never been to a live literature event before.
 The case study was presented as a poster at the 5th International Symposium on Poetry and Medicine, Royal Society of Medicine.

-Caroline tutors the fabulous Keele Poets at Silverdale (see Gallery) and on adult education creative writing courses at Sir John Deane’s College.
-She has taught for the Open University and Keele University.
+Caroline tutors the fabulous Keele Poets at Silverdale (see Gallery).
+She has taught adult education creative writing courses at Sir John Deane’s College and for the Open University and Keele University.

 Please Note: There is more than one Caroline Hawkridge in the UK.